Submitted by on

 What is the Timeline for CMMC?

-The Cybersecurity Maturity Model Certification (CMMC) compliance deadline spans a five-year phase-in period.
-According to the U.S. Department of Defense (DoD), the CMMC 2.0 compliance deadline is expected to be the end of 2026.
+As outlined in the CMMC 2.0 Proposed Rule in December 2023, the Cybersecurity Maturity Model Certification (CMMC) compliance deadline will span a 30-month+ phase-in period..
+According to the U.S. Department of Defense (DoD) and further analysis by DoD contracting experts, the CMMC 2.0 Proposed Rule indicates that the DoD expects to formally include CMMC requirements for Levels 1, 2 and 3 in all solicitations issued on or after October 1, 2026.
 The overall timeline for the implementation of the CMMC program is as follows.

 • December 26, 2023—The proposed CMMC 2.0 rule was published in the Federal Register.